zenml-io/zenml/examples/seldon_deployment/README.md

     --namespace seldon-system
 ```

-To test that the installation is functional, you can use this sample seldon
+To test that the installation is functional, you can use this sample Seldon
 deployment:

 ```yaml